JoseAlta/calculator/README.md

 `composer install`

+we need to create a key for Laraven when it is already runing

+`php artisan key:generate`

+we update the database
+`php artisan migrate`

+we fill our user table with fake data
+`php artisan db:seed`

 For the backend it is not necessary to execute the command php artisan because the nginx container is linked on the public laraver folder

 As for the frontend (Angular) I made sure to expose the 4200, in this way you edit the file locally but links it on the docker instantly and angular cli does the rest on the docker.